Kirlovon/devil-backdoor/README.md

 [Config]
-ClientID=Test     # There must be an ID (Any meaning or word) ServerPatch=C:\     # There must be the path to the shared folder AddToStartup=True     # There must be True or False Speed=50     # The smaller, the more often the shared folder will be scanned
+ClientID=Test     # There must be an ID (Any meaning or word) ServerPatch=C:\     # There must be the path to the shared folder AddToStartup=True     # Put there True or False Speed=50     # The time that the server will wait for nex data file check
 ```

-Save the file, and run **Devil-Server.exe** file!
-If you put 1 in the **AddToStartup=True**, after start you should see "_**Devil Server added to start-up**_" message.
+Save the config file, and run **Devil-Server.exe** file!
+If you put **True** in the **AddToStartup**, after start you should see "_**Devil Server added to start-up**_" message.

 ### 2. Control Panel using

 Run **Devil-ControlPanel.exe** and enter the password specified in the code.
 (Default is _QWERTY_)
 Next, in the window that appears, select the shared folder.
-When the interface appears, in the inputbox type the _ClientID_ to which you want to send the command.
+When the interface appears, in the inputbox type the _ClientID_ to select client, that will receive the command.
 (You can enter _PublicData_ or click on _ClientID_ text to send the command to all clients)

 ***
 ###### Devil-Backdoor project is for informational purposes only!
 You take full responsibility for using this sofware!